On a characterization of polynomials among rational functions in non-archimedean dynamics: Background from Dynamics on

-was obtained by DeMarco \cite{DeMarco03} for archimedean $K$ by a dynamical argument, and by Baker--Rumely \cite{BR06} when $f$ is defined over a number field; see Baker \cite[Appendix A]{Baker09} or the present authors \cite[Appendix]{OS11} for a simple and potential-theoretic proof, which works for general $K$.
+is due to DeMarco \cite{DeMarco03} for archimedean $K$ by a dynamical argument, and due to Baker--Rumely \cite{BR06} when $f$ is defined over a number field; see Baker \cite[Appendix A]{Baker09} or the present authors \cite[Appendix]{OS11} for a simple and potential-theoretic proof of this remarkable formula, for general $K$.
+The $f$-{\em canonical measure} is the probability Radon measure